dmurvihill/motion-sdk/docs/markdown/motion-sdk.md

 </td><td>

-Location of the mock API
+Location of the mock API.

 </td></tr>